 The schedule to clause 51.02 can identify specific sites where the CPP do not apply.

-How do the CPP and the Part 3AA Planning and Environment Act 1987 provisions relate?
+How do the CPP and Part 3AA of the Act provisions relate?

 What do the CPP control?

-- there is no condition opposite the use in the table; or
+- there is no condition opposite the use in the table

-The CPP do not replace or change the existing zones and overlays.
-Rather, the CPP apply an additional requirement affecting subdivision and how land may be used.
+- The CPP do not replace or change the existing zones and overlays.
+Rather, the CPP apply additional requirements for subdivision and how land may be used.

 Can the CPP be changed by a council?